UK Brexit minister: EU must yield more on Northern Ireland | DW | 15.10.2021

 The EU on Wednesday offered Britain apackage of measures to ease the transit of goods to Northern Ireland, but stopped short of agreeing to an alternative arbitrator to settle post-Brexit trade disputes.

-The proposals included reduced customs checks and paperwork on British products intended for Northern Ireland.
+The proposals include reduced customs checks and paperwork on British products intended for Northern Ireland.

 Prime Minister Boris Johnson signed up to the so-called Northern Ireland protocol as part of his Brexit agreement in 2020, but has since argued it was agreed in haste and was no longer working for the people of Northern Ireland.

-Brexit negotiations were fraught partly due to the need to avoid a hard border between the UK territory of Northern Ireland and EU member the Republic of Irleand.
+Brexit negotiations were delayed, partly due to the desire to avoid a hard border between the UK territory of Northern Ireland and EU member the Republic of Ireland.

+To get around this, Northern Ireland — riven for decades until 1998 by violence over British rule — was given unique status as a member of both the UK and the EU single market.

+This required new checkpoints at ports to prevent goods from England, Scotland and Wales from getting into the EU via Ireland.

-Frost has for months called on the EU to allow some changes to the protocol to ease trade in some goods between Britain and Northern Ireland.
+Britain has for months called on the EU to allow some changes to the protocol, due to delays in shipping food and other goods to the province.

+Sections of the pro-UK unionist community in Northern Ireland have also rioted over the protocol, which they say drives a wedge between the province and the rest of the UK.

 On Thursday, a British government spokesperson welcomed the "considerable effort" made by the EU to address issues protocol but said "a substantial gap" remained between the two sides.